donJoomla/donjoomla.github.io/_posts/2014-05-01-joomla-timeline-component-1.0-released.md

 ---
 layout: post
 title: Joomla Timeline Component 1.0 released
 categories:
-- Blog
+- blog
-- Releases
+- releases
 image: /images/donjoomla.png
 tag:
 - Timeline
 ---
 It is with great pleasure that I can announce the release of our brand new **Joomla Timeline Component**.